 The daring Butler was complimented for his actions, and in exchange for the failed attempt to burn the ship, the Federals trained their artillery pieces upon the vulnerable gunboat and opened fire.
 "We then gave the enemy a severe dose of canister," continued the correspondent, "and, finding we could not well get over to the gunboat, we battered it to pieces with shot and shell.
 The vessel was a small one, flat bottomed, intended for fast river navigation [and] designed for one or two guns."
 On the morning of December 16, the fight continued at White Hall and the Neuse was struck many times by the exchange of shot and shell.
 The battle at the village was brief but furious.
 On the 17th, Union troops departed White Hall and continued toward Goldsboro.

 Contrary to Federal opinions, the gunboat was not severely damaged during the battle.
 While construction was not aborted, its completion was undoubtedly delayed.
 After Foster's troops left the White Hall vicinity, workmen were back on the job, preparing the ship for its initial voyage to Kinstonwhere it would receive its fittings, machinery, and iron plating.
-Finally, in mid-March 1863, the Neuse slipped from its ways into the river where it was free to drift down river to Kinston.
+Finally, in late summer of 1863, the Neuse slipped from its ways into the river where it was guided down river to Kinston.
 A skeptical Confederate engineer named Henry T. Guion, mindful of the many delays thus far in construction, noted that "Howard & Ellis [shipbuilders] are apparently driving hard upon the gunboat and . . . will finish here (Kinston) in ninety days . . .
 I give them til Christmaswe shall see which is right."